This post may contain affiliate links. See our disclosure policy.

 Pour the batter into a greased jelly roll pan and bake according to the directions below.
 To cool, leave it in the sheet pan.
 Don’t try to transfer to a wire rack.
 When you serve this Texas Sheet Cake recipe, it is best to remember the popular saying, “Some like it hot, some like it cold.”
 I love to eat this cake right out of the oven!
 It is warm and gooey and delicious!
 BUT, it is also so good to eat after it’s cooled for a while, OR after it has been in the fridge.
 Enjoy it your way!
-Store leftover cake covered at room temperature for up to a week.
+Store leftover cake in an airtight container at room temperature on the counter for up to a week.
 You can also store it in the refrigerator too.
 You can half this recipe and bake in a half-sheet pan for smaller crowds.

 More Decadent Cake Recipes

 - Strawberries and Cream Cake– Strawberries and Cream Cake is a great summer dessert, loaded with fresh strawberries in both the cake and frosting!
 Perfect for a family get together.

 - Cinnamon Swirl Cake– This Cinnamon Swirl Cake is one of my favorite desserts because it’s quick, easy and so yummy!
 It’s like a cinnamon roll in a cake, and everyone loves it!

 - Flourless Chocolate Cake– This Flourless Chocolate Cake is by far the easiest version I have ever made and it tastes just as good as more difficult recipes.
 It is light and decadent and has a rich chocolate flavor.
 Additionally, spread over the top is a silky smooth chocolate ganache.

 - Orange Pineapple Cake– Orange Pineapple cake is a light, fruity cake with an island flair.
 You will love the delicious whipped creamy topping!
 Perfect for potlucks and parties!